-As this feathered dinosaur is getting on in years, I worry about declining executive function.
+As I get older, I worry about declining executive function along with a risk of dementia or Alzheimer’s disease.
 So far, I’m doing well.
-And I walk between 10 to 20 thousand steps every day for the past decade, so this type of science is personally interesting.
+I attempt to walk between 10 to 20 thousand steps every day for the past decade, so this type of science is personally interesting.

-Like I always do, I’m going to present the key findings of the peer-reviewed paper, then tell you what I think about the article.
+Like I always do, I will present the key findings of the peer-reviewed paper, and then tell you what I think about the article.
 So let’s get to it.

 Walking and dementia paper